nickradunovic/rag-hackaton/README.md

 ## Overview

 Welcome to the Large Language Model (LLM) Hackathon repository!
-This hackathon is organized as part of Bastiaan's LLM session at Future Facts.
-The primary focus is on implementing and utilizing Retrieval Augmented Generation (RAG) techniques for Large Language Models (LLMs).
-The ultimate goal is to integrate RAG into an existing LLM and showcase its application through a user-friendly interface developed with either Gradio or Streamlit.
+This hackathon is organized as part of Bastiaan's LLM session at Future Facts and focuses on integrating Retrieval Augmented Generation (RAG) in Large Language Models.
+In three hours, this session wil help enhance our understanding and practical skills in implementing Retrieval Augmented Generation (RAG) for LLMs while getting hands-on experience with UI building tools like Streamlit.
+Each made application shall be demonstrated with a user-friendly interface developed with either Gradio or Streamlit.

 ### How RAG Works